 Thousands of accidents are caused by fireworks each year, from minor burns to severe injuries and explosions.
 One-third of such incidents are caused by illegal fireworks, and hundreds of injuries are to young children.
 While taking the proper safety measures can help prevent accidents, it is important to know how to react in case an incident occurs.
 Hands and eyes are most frequently injured, but prompt treatment can help reduce pain, scarring and trauma.

-- Know basic first aid burn treatment techniques before lighting fireworks.
+- first aid burn treatment techniques before lighting fireworks.

 - Keep a first aid kit near the lighting area.